 Login

-We are entirely committed to safeguarding the welfare of children, young people and vulnerable adults at all Parishes of the Benefice of Whorlton Group.
-We constantly review our policies in this regard and we ensure that we are providing as safe an environment as possible for all those who worship at our churches or use our other premises.
+We are fully committed to safeguarding the welfare of children, young people and vulnerable adults, and regularly review our policies in this regard to ensure that we are providing as safe an environment as possible for all those who worship at our churches or use our other premises.

 Safeguarding means the action the Church takes to promote a safer culture.
 This means we will promote the welfare of children, young people and adults, work to prevent abuse from occurring, seek to protect those that are at risk of being abused and respond well to those that have been abused.
 We will take care to identify where a person may present a risk to others, and offer support to them whilst taking steps to mitigate such risks.